-Orthologs of Ac131 have been found in the genomes of all alpha, beta, and gamma baculoviruses (124)(173).
+The predicted size of Ac131 is longer (322 vs 252 aa) than previously reported ($\underline{12}$).
+Orthologs of Ac131 have been found in the genomes of most alpha, beta, and gamma baculoviruses ($\underline{156}$)(173).
 In addition, domains of PE may be present as fusion with segments of p10 in some GVs (see below).
-The calyx/polyhedron envelope was originally found to be composed of carbohydrate (387); subsequently a phosphorylated protein component was identified (388) and was shown to be associated with the calyx/PE (389).
-Similar results were obtained for OpMNPV and it was also found to be associated with p10 fibrillar structures (390-393).
-In addition, in some viral genomes, genes are present that appear to be fusions of both PE and p10 protein domains (394, 395).
-The Ac131 encoded protein appears to be an integral component of the calyx/PE, and when the gene is deleted, polyhedra lack an intact calyx/PE, and have a rough surface showing cavities where virions have apparently been dislodged (396).
+The calyx/PE appears to be applied in layers on the polyhedron surface ($\underline{480}$).
+The calyx/PE was originally found to contain carbohydrate ($\underline{481}$); subsequently a phosphorylated protein component was identified (482) (483).
+Similar results were obtained for OpMNPV and it was also found to be associated with p10 fibrillar structures (484-487).
+In addition, in some viral genomes, genes are present that appear to be fusions of both PE and p10 protein domains (488, 489).
+The Ac131 encoded protein appears to be an integral component of the calyx/PE, and when the gene is deleted, polyhedra lack an intact calyx/PE, and have a rough surface showing cavities where virions have apparently been dislodged (490).
 It has also been reported to be BV associated (27) although what role it may play in this phenotype is not clear.
 The function of the calyx/PE appears to be to encase the occlusion body in order to enhance its stability.
+Based on Hhpred (189) it is predicted to be similar in structure to Ac13.
 See Chapter 2 for additional information.
-The predicted size of Ac131 is longer (322 vs 252 aa) than previously reported (12).